zayamatias/retroscraper/README.md

 ## Running the software:

+Make sure Rust is installed: https://www.rust-lang.org/tools/install

 Download all files in one directory. (you can use git clone also :  git clone https://github.com/zayamatias/retroscraper)

 Verify you have python 3.7 or greater installed (windows up to 3.10 due to a current issue with kivy and python 3.11):

-python --version
+python3 --version

-(Sometimes you will need to replace the command python by python3)

-Excute as 'python retroscraper.py' (or python3 retroscraper.py).
+Excute as 'python3 retroscraper.py'.

 ### Troubleshooting